minetest/dev.luanti.org/content/engine/objects.md

 Internally, an unknown object still knows the “real” object it represents and the associated data.
 You can see its entity/object ID by [pointing](/pointing) it.
 If an unknown object is found by Luanti, there will also be an error message complaining about that a LuaEntity could not be found (this “LuaEntity” refers to the unknown object), along with its entity ID.

-To fix problems with unknown objects, first check the [troubleshooting](/troubleshooting) section.
+To fix problems with unknown objects, check the troubleshooting section below.
 Unknown objects are destroyed when punching or if they receive any amount of damage.

 Troubleshooting
 ---------------